Family of Gaussian wavepacket dynamics methods from the perspective of a nonlinear Schr\"odinger equation: Frozen Gaussian wavepacket dynamics

 \subsection{Variational frozen Gaussian approximation applied to any local quadratic approximation for $V$}

 In analogy to the TGWD, one may apply the variational frozen Gaussian approximation (\ref{eq:VFGA}) to an approximate, state-dependent potential $V_{\text{appr}}$ from Eq.~(\ref{eq:V_approx}) instead of $V$.
-The only difference is that for the frozen Gaussian approximation, the coefficient $v_{2}$ of $V_{\text{appr}}$ is not arbitrary but is always equal to $V_{2}$ from Eq.~(\ref{eq:V2_FGWD}).
-Then the derivation from Sec.~\ref{sec:VGA_w_V_appr} combined with the variational approximation (\ref{eq:VFGA}) yields an effective potential (\ref{eq:V_eff})\ with coefficients
+The only difference is that for the frozen Gaussian approximation, the coefficient $v_{2}$ of $V_{\text{appr}}$ is fixed and always equal to $V_{2}$ from Eq.~(\ref{eq:V2_FGWD}).
+Derivation from Sec.~\ref{sec:VGA_w_V_appr} combined with the variational approximation (\ref{eq:VFGA}) yields an effective potential (\ref{eq:V_eff})\ with

 Neither the exact nor the effective energy is conserved in general; their time dependences are

 and, if the coefficients $v_{0}$ and $v_{1}$ only depend on $q_{t}$,